Charles0208/AI_Recommendation_Chatbot/README.md

 If this is your first time running this command, there will be a message to set the path to the package you just install.
 Follow the message.

-Now, navigate to the project directory AI_Recommendation_Chatbot
+Now, clone the repo and navigate to the project directory AI_Recommendation_Chatbot

 (Optional) Lock the dependencies and install them by using the CLI command: